 One of the biggest differences between the two is public transport.
 Depending on personal preferences, you may prefer the crowded tube of London or perhaps the reliable buses in Manchester.
 There are many other options but some ex-Londoners miss the fast-paced tube, readjusting to a slower lifestyle.
 This could be a perfect relocation for families looking for a quieter city to call home.

 Don’t forget the topic at the heart of this city, the very thing that makes Manchester different from London.
 The sports community!
 Manchester is home to two world-renowned football teams as well as world-class facilities provided by the legacy of the Commonwealth.
 From athletics to aquatic sports, there is something for everyone and many activities to become passionate about.
 With a warmer atmosphere, Manchester can be not just a city but a home.

 Moving cities can be a daunting experience with so much information to consider and compare.
 But many Londoners have committed to the move to Manchester and we can easily see why.
 To make the decision easier for you, we hope this summary will provide you with the relevant information to decide.

 London may have higher salary rates (no surprise there) but it also has lower expendable incomes meaning you have less to save or spend on daily necessities.
 Not only are the property prices considerably higher, but they’re also more expensive per square metre meaning that you would be getting less space for your money compared to Manchester.

 Moving from London to Manchester could mean more money to enjoy the entertainment the city provides.
 With a variety of high-quality schools and universities available, both families and students can easily settle in making the city their home.

 If you’re convinced that Manchester is the place for you, please browse our Moving to Manchester guide to help you get started on your moving plans.
-Don’t forget to fill out our quick and easy form to get connected with up to 6 local and reliable removal companies to save you both time and money.
+Don’t forget to request a house removal quote to get connected with up to 6 local and reliable removal companies to save you both time and money.